2018 Morehead State Eagles football team

 The 2018 Morehead State Eagles football team represented Morehead State University in the 2018 NCAA Division I FCS football season.
 They were led by sixth-year head coach Rob Tenyer and played their home games at Jayne Stadium.
 They were members of the Pioneer Football League.
 They finished the season 3–8, 2–6 in PFL play to finish in a three-way tie for seventh place.

-Previous season

-The Eagles finished the 2017 season 4–7, 3–5 in PFL play to finish in a tie for eighth place.

 Preseason

 Preseason All-PFL team

 The PFL released their preseason all-PFL team on July 30, 2018, with the Eagles having one player selected.